Newcomb College Pottery, ca. 1928

-APPRAISER: Right.
-You brought your college annual from 1928 here, and we even got your picture here, when you attended Sophie Newcomb College.
-I've been a big fan of Newcomb College pottery for a long time and I've never had the pleasure of actually meeting one of the artists.
+APPRAISER: Right, you brought your college annual from 1928 here.
+And we've even got your picture here when you attended Sophie Newcomb College.
+I've been a big fan of Newcomb College pottery for a long time, and I've never had the pleasure of actually meeting one of the artists.
 How many pieces of pottery did you make while you were there?

 GUEST: I would say five or six altogether.

 APPRAISER: Well, you've got these two coasters here that you made.
 And then we can turn it on the back, and there's some marks here.
-There's a "J-H." What does that stand for?
+There's a J.H, and what does that stand for?

-APPRAISER: And then we've got initials here, and those are your initials?
+APPRAISER: And then we've got initials here, and those are your initials.
 These vases here are also marked.
-This one says "NC" for Newcomb College.
-How was the Newcomb College mark applied?
+This one says "N.C." for Newcomb College.

-GUEST: It meant that, uh, it was good enough to be sold in the Newcomb College gift shop.
+GUEST: It meant that it was good enough to be sold in the Newcomb College gift shop.

-APPRAISER: Mm-hmm.
-And you never actually sold any of your pieces, though, you said.
+APPRAISER: And you never actually sold any of your pieces though, you said.

 GUEST: No, I kept them.

-APPRAISER: You said earlier when we were talking that these were your $5,000 vases, is that right?
-Because that's how much your college education cost, was $5,000.
+APPRAISER: You said these were your $5,000 vases.
+Is that right?
+Because that's how much your college education cost was $5,000.